amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Breitling (CH)

-[Breitling](https://www.breitling.com/us-en/) are a famed Swiss watchmaker.
-They were founded in 1884.
-They have long been associated with aviation.
-Their [Navitimer](https://www.breitling.com/us-en/watches/navitimer/) line is the first watch with an integrated slide rule.
-The Navitimer was introduced in 1952 for use by pilots.
-When instrument-flying in those days, pilots used the flight instruments in the cockpit together with an accurate chronometer (for flight time, destination time, etc.), a stopwatch (for timed turns, holding patterns, etc.), and a slide rule (for navigation, fuel burn calculations, etc.).
-The Navitimer fulfilled all these needs, because it a chronometer-grade wristwatch, a chronograph, and a slide rule, all-in-one.

 ***Breitling Montbrillant Datora***—The Breitling Montbrillant Datora is a member of the Navitimer family of pilots' watches.
 The $C$ scale is engraved on the rotating bezel and the $D$ scale on the watch face.
 The watch face also has indices for kph to mph conversion and nautical mile to statute mile conversion.
 In keeping with the Navitimer tradition, this watch incorporates the chronograph function.
 And it adds the 24-hour sub-dial, and a complete calendar with day, date, and month indicators.
 The label "Datora" refers to this complete-calendar feature.
 And the label "Montbrillant" was a [historical designation](https://www.breitling.com/gb-en/history/part-3) Breitling applied to some of their watch dials in the early 1920s.

 ![Breitling Montbrillant Datora](./figures/SlideRules/BreitlingDatora/front.jpg)

 #### Concise (JP)

-[Concise](https://www.sliderule.tokyo/) are a Japanese maker of drawing and measuring tools.
-They made good, but low-cost, circular slide rules.
-They are the only company still making slide rules in the 21st century.

 ***Concise Model 300***—The Concise 300 is a low-cost, compact, duplex circular rule.
 It uses pared-down Darmstadt scales, providing only $LL_2$ and $LL_3$.
 But it provides two $tan$ scales, $T_1$ and $T_2$.
 In terms of computing power, this slide rule is almost as capable as the Nestler 0210.